A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Disaster Risk and SDF Volatility

-Since this section deals with unconditional distributions, I omit the $t$ subscript from the notation and write $R$ to denote a generic return.
-For ease of notation, I also define $\phi(\tau) \coloneqq F(\tilde{Q}_\tau(R))$, which can be interpreted as the ordinal dominance curve of the measures $\mathbb{P}$ and $\tilde{\mathbb{P}}$ \citep{hsieh1996nonparametric}.
-Finally, let $\aleph^+ := \{M: M \ge 0 \text{ and } \mathbb{E}(MR) = 1 \}$, the space of all nonnegative SDFs \citep{hansen1991implications}.
-The volatility bound on the SDF can now be stated as follows. \begin{theorem}[Local volatility bound] Assume no-arbitrage, then for any $M \in \aleph^+$, we have
+which is the space of all nonnegative conditional SDFs.
+The volatility bound on the SDF can now be stated as follows. \begin{proposition}[Distribution bound] Assume no-arbitrage, then for any $\osdf \in \aleph_t^+$, we have

-If a risk-free asset exists, then $\uexp{M} = 1/R_f$ and \eqref{eq:quantile_bound} simplifies to
+If a risk-free asset exists, then $\cexp{\osdf} = 1/\ofree$ and \eqref{eq:quantile_bound} simplifies to